-Both crowns (one, on the right, to set the hands and the other, on the left, to rotate the city disk) are a bit too short for my taste, but their overall shape, as well as the prominent notches on their edges, makes operating the timepiece quite comfortable for average fingers.
+Both crowns (one, on the right, to set the hands and the other, on the left, to rotate the city disk) are a bit too short for my taste, but their overall shape, as well as the prominent notches on their edges, makes operating the timepiece more comfortable for average fingers.

 As usual for the brand, the authentic black alligator leather strap is deliberately unremarkable, but will probably offer a great deal of comfort if you are, firstly, into standard leather straps per se and, secondly, don’t plan to wear the watch on particularly hot and humid days.
-The folding clasp in white gold instead of a more traditional buckle may put some customers off, but I personally find the choice of clasp a lot more convenient and more secure.
+The folding clasp in white gold instead of a more traditional buckle may put some customers off, but I personally find the choice of the clasp a lot more convenient and more secure.

 Dial & Legibility

-To make the whole display possible, GP’s artisans first carved cells into the surface of the dial, filled it with enamel of different colors, then baked it inside a small oven at a temperature of 800 C° and, finally, polished the whole layout.
+To make the whole display possible, GP’s artisans first carved cells into the surface of the dial, filled it with the enamel of different colors, then baked it inside a small oven at a temperature of 800 C° and, finally, polished the whole layout.

 As you can see, the dial displays a rudimentary map of the Atlantic Ocean tracing the route of Mr. W. Harrison’s journey from Portsmouth, England, to Port Royal, Jamaica that was undertaken to test the H-4 chronometer.